WELCOME TO OUR WEBSITE

 become embedded in the life of the school.

-September 2011 has seen a new chapter written in the history of the school with
+September 2011 saw a new chapter written in the history of the school with

 Education Minister's decision in March 2011 to amalgamate both institutions.
 This

-nursery unit and will help immensely in the transition process for pupils and parents
+nursery unit and helps immensely in the transition process for pupils and parents

 when transferring to primary school.